 If we end your membership in our plan, we must tell you our reasons in writing for ending your membership.
 We must also explain how you can file a grievance or make a complaint about our decision to end your membership.
-You can also refer to Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)) for information about how to make a complaint.
+You can also refer to Chapter 9 of your Member Handbook for information about how to make a complaint.